Teleportation-Based Continuous Variable Quantum Cryptography: The teleportation-based CVQKD protocol

-\subsubsection{Fidelity analysis}
+\subsection{Fidelity analysis}

-The present CVQKD protocol is based on a binary encoding for the key such that $\{|-\alpha\rangle,|\alpha\rangle,|-i\alpha\rangle,|i\alpha\rangle\}=\{0,1,0,1\}$, with $\alpha$ a real number.
-These states are to be teleported from Alice to Bob randomly.
-Let us explicitly analyze the case where Alice chooses the real basis, namely, she teleports either $|-\alpha\rangle$ or $|\alpha\rangle$ to Bob.
+We will explicitly analyze the case where Alice chooses the real basis, namely, she teleports either $|-\alpha\rangle$ or $|\alpha\rangle$ to Bob.
 The calculations for the imaginary basis are similar and only the final results for this case will be given.
+Therefore, assuming that we have a real coherent state, Eqs. (\ref{bobfinal}), (\ref{in}), and (\ref{ch}) when inserted into Eq. (\ref{fid1}) give